postgis/postgis-workshops/postgis-intro/sources/en/topology_base_types.rst

 To correctly represent a topology and their forms, there are some definitions that are used to construct the tables that store everything, the edge is on the more complex ones.

-All the information about edges are stored on the edge_data table, in your custom topology schema, and which information do we need in the edges? basically its nodes and faces information, edge is the primitive who connects both.
+All the information about edges is stored on the edge_data table, in your custom topology schema, and which information do we need in the edges? basically its nodes and faces information, edge is the primitive who connects both.

-This linestrings are called Edges because are the edges of the faces.
+These linestrings are called Edges because they are the edges of the faces.

 Edge direction, left and right
 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<